Aliases for FPR1 Gene

 This gene encodes a G protein-coupled receptor of mammalian phagocytic cells that is a member of the G-protein coupled receptor 1 family.
 The protein mediates the response of phagocytic cells to invasion of the host by microorganisms and is important in host defense and inflammation.[provided by RefSeq, Jul 2010]

 GeneCards Summary for FPR1 Gene

 FPR1 (Formyl Peptide Receptor 1) is a Protein Coding gene.
 Diseases associated with FPR1 include aggressive periodontitis and specific bursitis often of occupational origin.
-Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
+Among its related pathways are Peptide ligand-binding receptors and Ras signaling pathway.
 GO annotations related to this gene include G-protein coupled receptor activity and RAGE receptor binding.
 An important paralog of this gene is FPR2.

 UniProtKB/Swiss-Prot for FPR1 Gene

 High affinity receptor for N-formyl-methionyl peptides (fMLP), which are powerful neutrophil chemotactic factors (PubMed:2161213, PubMed:2176894, PubMed:10514456, PubMed:15153520).
 Binding of fMLP to the receptor stimulates intracellular calcium mobilization and superoxide anion release (PubMed:2161213, PubMed:1712023, PubMed:15153520).
 This response is mediated via a G-protein that activates a phosphatidylinositol-calcium second messenger system (PubMed:1712023, PubMed:10514456).